-Owning Real Estate is the Best Investment
+1. Owning Real Estate Is The Best Investment

 As soon as you get your first monopoly, spend everything on houses – including mortgages.
 If you look at the property card, you’ll notice there is a big difference in rent from two to three houses, so three is the number you should be aiming for on your properties.
 When you have three houses, you are better off spending your money on another color.

-Being Locked Up is not that Bad
+3. Being Locked Up Is Not That Bad

 If you were ever in prison (hopefully you don’t have that experience), your first natural instinct was probably (I say probably, because I don’t have jail time experience myself) that you should try to get out as soon as possible by any means possible.

 There is one exception to this rule though.
-In the beginning of the game, before you have any monopolies and plenty of property is still for sale, you should get out of jail as soon as possible and continue to buy.
+At the beginning of the game, before you have any monopolies and plenty of property is still for sale, you should get out of jail as soon as possible and continue to buy.

-Orange Property is Prime Property
+4. Orange Property Is Prime Property